 A new data compression framework for single-photon lidar offering step-change efficiency gains in data processing and on-chip memory requirements without any significant loss of depth information.
 This innovative approach overcomes restrictive data transfer and computation bottlenecks to enable advances in lidar time-of-flight (ToF) imaging systems.

-Single photon lidar is rapidly becoming a key enabler for emerging applications requiring depth imaging information, including autonomous driving, advanced robotics, defence systems, smart retail and home solutions, and industrial automation.
+Single-photon lidar is rapidly becoming a key enabler for emerging applications requiring depth imaging information, including autonomous driving, advanced robotics, defence systems, smart retail and home solutions, and industrial automation.
 These use-cases are driving bigger and faster detector systems, which in turn are generating massive and ever-expanding amounts of data at increasing frame rates.
-Conventional ToF lidar systems involve generation of a histogram on-chip, however this now represents a critical data transfer and computational processing challenge.
+Conventional ToF lidar systems involve the generation of a histogram on-chip, however, this now represents a critical data transfer and computational processing challenge.
 Alleviating these bottlenecks requires an unwanted trade-off – sacrificing potentially important depth resolution to reduce the amount of information to be transferred and processed.
-To exploit modern high rate, high resolution ToF image sensors we require a new paradigm for the processing of imaging information.
+To exploit modern high-rate, high-resolution ToF image sensors we require a new paradigm for the processing of imaging information.

 Michael P. Sheehan, Julián Tachella, and Mike E. Davies, “A Sketching Framework for Reduced Data Transfer in Photon Counting Lidar”, https://arxiv.org/pdf/2102.08732.pdf

 Please note, the header image is purely illustrative.